lokeshchdhry/QEUtility-Node/README.md

 FR Utility for Appc

 **This is just for SDK as of now, will be adding Appc NPM & CLI stuff later**

+**Installation:**

+1. Clone this repo from the master branch.
+2. Go inside the folder using terminal (i.e cd into /appc_fr).
+3. Run `sudo npm install -g`.

 ```
 Usage: appc_fr [command] [options]